-Andy Hughes' photographic work explores the littoral zone and the politics of waste.
-His book Dominant Wave Theory includes essays by leading commentators and scientists, designed by David Carson.
+Author of the groundbreaking book Dominant Wave Theory which includes essays by leading commentators and scientists, designed by David Carson.
 Published by Booth-Clibborn Editions, London and Abrams Books, New York.

 In 2013 he travelled to Alaska, invited as part of an international team of artists and scientists to work on the project GYRE: The Plastic Ocean.

 He was the first Artist in Residence at Tate Gallery St. Ives and short-listed reserve artist for the Arts Council England Antarctic Fellowship.
 He has supported many non-profit and NGOs such as Surfers Against Sewage, The Marine Conservation Society and the Surfrider Foundation.
 He lives and works in Cornwall, England.

 |Andy Hughes © 2015 | Site Update 8.5.2015|